vim-advent-calendar/vimways.org/content/2018/tejr-runtime-hackery.md

 Per the last example above, note that there doesn’t actually have to be a function name following the final `#`.
 You can use this to load only one function per file, if you wish.

+Similar to the previous [`:runtime`][rt] wrappers we’ve observed, Vim looks through any `autoload` subdirectories of each directory in `'runtimepath'`, in order, until a file with a relative path corresponding to the called function’s prefix is found and sourced.

 ### Autoloading encapsulation